Houston A+ Challenge: Initiatives

 The Higher Education initiative is committed to building bridges between all levels of education, from elementary school all the way to college (P-16).
 It seeks to transform teacher preparation programs through university, school, and community partnerships.

 The K-5 Fine Arts initiative seeks to integrate fine arts into the teaching of core subjects such as math, science, and language arts at the elementary school level.

-With the K-5 Math initiative, Houston A+ Challenge has teamed up with Houston ISD and ExxonMobil Foundation to foster teacher understanding of mathematics in pursuit of improved student achievement.
-Within the scope of this initiative, Houston A+ Challenge partners with Reasoning Mind to bring an internationally recognized, technology-based math curriculum to fifth grade classrooms.
+With the K-5 Math initiative, Texas A+ Challenge has teamed up with Houston ISD and ExxonMobil Foundation to foster teacher understanding of mathematics in pursuit of improved student achievement.
+Within the scope of this initiative, Texas A+ Challenge partners with Reasoning Mind to bring an internationally recognized, technology-based math curriculum to fifth grade classrooms.

-Houston A+ Challenge tries to transform teachers and school administrators into more effective leaders to help guide their schools toward success through their Leadership initiative.
+Texas A+ Challenge tries to transform teachers and school administrators into more effective leaders to help guide their schools toward success through their Leadership initiative.
 They provide school leaders with knowledge and skills to develop effective leadership and foster professional growth.
 Training programs include: